 The goals we should aim for People of different generations have very different pastimes and preferences.
-Kyocera thinks this program is a good chance for young people to produce new business ideas as well.
-It is intended to make young employees in particular aware that it is possible for them to leverage their own perceptions and expectations in business.
-Ever since Kyocera Corporation was founded, we have valued a corporate culture where all of us actively challenge ourself, and this program aims to be an environment where young employees express their ideas freely, and actively challenge themselves once they have decided on their plan.
+Kyocera thinks this program is a good chance for junior employees to produce new business ideas as well.
+It is intended to make all employees in particular aware that they can leverage their own perceptions and expectations in business.
+Ever since Kyocera Corporation was founded, we have valued a corporate culture where we all actively challenge ourselves.
+This program aims to provide an environment where even new employees can express their ideas freely, and actively challenge themselves once they have decided on their plan.